+Pants

-Pants - All pants or jeans must be appropriate and modest in nature.
+All pants or jeans must be appropriate and modest in nature with no holes.
+Students may not wear joggers or sweatpants.

 Shorts - Shorts must be appropriate and modest in nature.
 The length of shorts must be no more than a dollar bill width above the kneecap while standing.
-(Both male and female)
+(Both male and female) Students may not wear athletic shorts.